HIPAA Posture

 Shared Responsibility

-HIPAA compliance is a shared responsibility between Nurse Charting Pro (as a business associate) and your healthcare facility (as a covered entity).
-Our app provides the technical controls.
+When a facility deploys Nurse Charting Pro under a Business Associate Agreement, HIPAA compliance is a shared responsibility between Nurse Charting Pro (acting as a business associate to the facility) and the facility (as a covered entity).
+Our app provides technical safeguards on the device tier and contractual safeguards through the BAA chain.
 Your facility is responsible for:

 - Ensuring nurses use the app on secured, authorized devices